ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

     <img width="800" src="pictures/cursor_example.png"/>
 </p>

-Finally, run a mean squared displacement calculation with the Argon trajectory from Tutorial 2 and determine the diffusion constant using
-$D = \mathrm{MSD}(t) / 6t$ with the largest value of $t$ from the calculation.
+Load the `mdanse_outputs/meansquareddisplacement_long.mda` results into the plotter and calculated the diffusion constant from $D = \mathrm{MSD}(t) / 6t$ with the largest value of $t$ from the calculation.
 You should find that the results from the GDISF, DISF and MSD are similar but not exactly the same.
 Why not, was this expected?

 # Answers